 The ICAP/I-Corps Introductory Course helps inventors and entrepreneurs take the right first steps in bringing new technologies and innovations to market.
 This course is conducted in partnership with Mason’s NSF I-Corps Program and is open to all Virginia-based technology and innovation-driven applicants.
 Eligible university-based teams will be able to pursue NSF National I-Corps following successful completion of this course.

-ICAP includes FREE introductory training programs and counseling services offered through ICAP instructors and local SBDC counselors.
-ICAP helps startups identify potential customers and develop successful business models based on that knowledge.
-It is an ideal program for early-stage companies trying to prepare for eventual venture investment.
+ICAP includes FREE training programs and advising services offered to entrepreneurs and startups across the Commonwealth.
+This course helps entrepreneurs and innovators identify potential customers and develop successful business models.
+It is an ideal program for early-stage startups trying to prepare for eventual venture investment.

 The introductory program is designed to generate a maximum impact over a relatively short duration and should be considered a required first step for anyone interested in commercializing a technology or product, whether through a startup or licensing arrangement.
-Some graduates of this cohort may be eligible to apply to NSF’s Seven-week National I-Corps Program, which includes non-dilutive grants for customer discovery and prototype development.
-Additionally, this program can help teams develop better submissions for SBIR and CRCF grants from Virginia’s Center for Innovative Technologies.
+This program can help teams develop better submissions for SBIR grants from US federal agencies and CCF grants from VIPC (Virginia Innovation Partnership Corporation).

 For more information email: firstname.lastname@example.org